Avery Point Light: Construction

-The Avery Point Light was designed by Alfred Hopkins and Associates to be a 41-foot (12 m) octagonal tower.
-Construction of the tower was completed in March 1943; it is built of brown concrete blocks and topped with an octagonal wooden lantern.
+The Avery Point Light was designed by Alfred Hopkins and Associates to be a 41-foot (12 m) octagonal tower, and was completed in March 1943.
+It is built of brown concrete blocks and topped with an octagonal wooden lantern.
 During the restoration effort, it was discovered that six different types of concrete blocks were used in the construction.

-The tower has a total of five windows, with two facing south and one for the north, east and west.
-The lantern gallery deck is constructed of concrete and lined with thirty two Italian marble balusters, originally imported from Italy around 1900.
-The interior has an iron ladder, originally wooden, that leads up to the watchroom level.
+The tower has a total of five windows, with two facing south and one each to the north, east, and west.
+The lantern gallery deck is constructed of concrete and lined with 32 Italian marble balusters, imported from Italy around 1900.
+The interior has an iron ladder that leads up to the watchroom level.
 The lighthouse design and masonry tower have Colonial Revival elements.
 It is the last lighthouse built in the state of Connecticut as an official navigational aid.

 Service

 The Avery Point Light was not lighted until May 2, 1944, due to concerns about possible enemy invasions by sea.
 D'Entremont notes that the first light, consisting of eight 200-watt bulbs, were an unusual array that created a fixed white light source.
 Though it never had a formal keeper, the lighthouse was tended by personnel or students from the United States Coast Guard Training Station.
 In 1960, the light was changed to flashing green and the candlepower rating doubled from 100 to 200.
 The light was deactivated on June 25, 1967, when the training facility moved from Avery Point to Governors Island.